How much do you need to earn to live comfortably in Germany? Find out with our guide to the cost of living in Germany.

 - Cost of public transport in Germany

 - Healthcare costs in Germany

 The standard of living consistently ranks well in Mercer’s Quality of Living Survey, due in part to the cost of living in Germany.
-In 2018, seven German cities featured in the top 30, three of which were in the top 10: Munich, Düsseldorf, and Frankfurt.
+In 2019, seven German cities featured in the top 30, three of which were in the top 10: Munich, Düsseldorf, and Frankfurt.
 In addition, HSBC ranks Germany as one of the best countries for expats to live in.

 Cost of living in Berlin

 Berlin is one of the best value capital cities to live in Europe, although it is becoming more difficult to find reasonably priced housing.
 This is particularly the case in popular and central Berlin neighborhoods, while living costs are typically lower in Berlin’s suburbs.

 The cost of living in Berlin is estimated to be: